IBM/decentralized-energy-fabric-on-IBP20/README.md

-# Decentralized Energy with Blockchain
+# Decentralized Energy with IBM Blockchain Platform 2.0

->Hyperledger Fabric sample Fabcar on IBM Blockchain Platform 2.0
+>Hyperledger Fabric sample Decentralized Energy on IBM Blockchain Platform 2.0

 This code pattern demonstrates setting up a network on the IBM Blockchain Platform 2.0 and deploying the Decentralized smart contract on the network.
 Next, we generate client side certificates so the developer can subsequently enroll an application identity and then submit transactions on the smart contract.
 The application is setup with a Node.js server using the Fabric Node SDK to process requests to the network.